 Prime Rib, Rib Roast, etc.

-- Place your meat in vacuum seal bag, seal it, and place the water bath.
-Many people find that it's much easier (and less messy) to fold back to opening flaps of the vacuum seal bag to make sure your meat doesn't touch the opening area of the bag.
+Place your meat in vacuum seal bag, seal it, and place it in the water bath.
+Many people find that it's much easier (and less messy) to fold back the opening flaps of the vacuum seal bag to make sure your meat doesn't touch the opening area of the bag.
 This keeps the bag from picking up residues that can make it difficult to properly seal the bag.
-If your bag isn't long enough to fold back the flaps you can try using parchment or wax paper as a funnel to get the meat into the bag.
+If your bag isn't long enough to fold back the flaps, you can try using parchment or wax paper as a funnel to get the meat into the bag.